 After much research, my photo booth solution ended up being incredibly simple and free, and it was a huge hit at my last gathering.
 We got terrific pictures of all the guests, but the biggest surprise was how great having a photo booth was for the kids.
 We had children ages 3 to 12 completely occupied, snapping away, leaving the grown-ups to eat, chat and mingle.

 While this easy DIY photo booth works for grown-up parties, I think it's a particularly great addition to a kids' party.
 The only downside is, if you want the kids to do anything else, it might be hard to pull them away.
-Find even more fun and easy tech ideas like this in our Geek Guide.
+Find even more fun and easy birthday party ideas like this in our Guide To Kids' Birthday Parties.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.